Aarogyaa Bharat

 4. Types of Oxygen Concentrators

-There are two main types of oxygen concentrators: stationary and portable.
-Here’s a quick comparison:
+There are two primary types of oxygen concentrators: stationary and portable models.
+Each type serves different mobility and therapy needs.

 5. Benefits of Using an Oxygen Concentrator